- The global drone market is currently worth US$14 billion; this figure is estimated to grow to US$43 billion by 2024

 Drones are destined to change the future of logistics and eCommerce.
 Drones give online retailers a fast, affordable, and simple delivery solution that also benefits customers.
 In fact, drones are expected to increase eCommerce revenue by almost 25% over the next decade and save online retailers some US$50 million in delivery costs.

 With deliveries costing less than US$1 and being received in 30 minutes, it’s clear that drones will have a huge impact on eCommerce deliveries.
 Buyers can feel confident in placing higher-value orders while retailers can take advantage of cheaper delivery rates.
 As a result, drones can increase impulse purchases.
 Buyers will love being able to order an item and receive it in less than an hour.

-In addition, the growing demand for drone-assisted delivery in eCommerce is forcing significant advancements in the technology.
+In addition, the growing demand for drone-assisted delivery in eCommerce is forcing significant advancements in technology.
 Companies that have a stake in the industry are working hard to improve the distance and weight a drone can take in order to make drone deliveries more viable.

 What Companies are Already Using Drones for Delivery?

 Many companies have already jumped on the bandwagon.
 In fact, Amazon has been offering drone package delivery for some time now.
 Others, such as Google, DHL, and UPS have only just started offering dropoff by drones and only in certain countries.
 To compete with other courier services, an intricate, worldwide network of drones is needed; that, of course, will take a lot of time and effort.

 Many companies offer quick deliveries by drones for their eCommerce platforms.
 However, there are also services that deliver other things - like food and medical supplies - in countries like the US, Australia, New Zealand, China, and the UAE.
 Some companies that currently deliver with drones are:

 How to Use a Drone Delivery System with Your Online Store